 Nestled between the areas of Marylebone, Soho and Bloomsbury you will find the increasingly popular Fitzrovia, a revitalised area of central London within the Borough of Camden and the City of Westminster.
 Due to an understated past, in comparison to its more famous neighbours, it hasn’t become a tourist hotspot which has allowed it to retain its unique character.
-Our estate agency is located on Charlotte Street in Fitzrovia.
-We love the area and wanted to share our thoughts on why we think you should consider making Fitzrovia your home in London.

 Within the area there is a huge mix of properties from contemporary flats, modern buildings to the more historic Georgian houses, some of which have been converted in to separate flats and apartments.
 Fitzroy Square is nestled just within the perimeter south of Regents Park and boasts beautiful Georgian terraces on all four sides.
 These different styles blend together to create the quirky character of Fitzrovia and among our eclectic variety of properties to let and for sale, there will no doubt be a home that suits you.